solodev/cloud-documentation/src/Users/Users Overview/index.md

 <a href="/Users/Update">Update</a> | Update a user’s details.

 !!!
 Note:
-Only users with an admin role can update another user’s profile details.
+Only users with an admin role can manage or modify another user’s profile details.
 !!!

 ---